Work

 Looking up, you seem to understand

-The syllables I compose.
+the syllables I compose.

 ‘Did you know plum petals are edible?’